Estimating Maximal Symmetries of Regression Functions via Subgroup Lattices: Introduction

 \section{Introduction}

 Many objects we wish to model in statistics obey symmetries.
-In biology, viral capsids can exhibit icosahedral symmetries, as shown in figure \ref{fig:protiens} below \citep{jiang2017atomic} and these can be integrated in Cryo-EM statistical reconstruction algorithms.
 Time series can be seasonal \citep{box2015time}, which is a form of discrete translation symmetry.
-Linear models can be invariant to one or more of specific features, which is equivalent to a continuous translation symmetry along that feature's axis as in figure \ref{fig:demo_alg}. \\ \\ In statistical shape analysis \citep{kendall1984shape, dryden2016statistical}, we consider collections of $k$ landmark points in $\RR^m$ (structured as a matrix $X \in \RR^{m \times k}$ with $m$ rows and $k$ columns) as equivalent if they can be rotated, scaled, and translated into each other, or equivalently invariant to the action of $\mathrm{Aff}(\RR^m)$.
-Similarly, directional statistics are formulated as real angles invariant to translations by $2 \pi$ radians \citep{mardia2009directional}.
-Another class of examples are found in imagery.
-Suppose we wish to classify images as either containing a face or not.
-This can be formulated as learning the indicator function $\mathbf{1}_{\text{Face}} : [0,1]^p \rightarrow \{ 0, 1 \}$ (here assuming that images contain $p$ greyscale pixels).
-It is often assumed that this function is invariant to reflections or rotations of the images, which can be realised as invariance to a subgroup of the symmetric group on $d$ elements, $Sym_d$, corresponding to permutations of the appropriate pixels. \\ \\
+In biology, viral capsids can exhibit icosahedral symmetries, as shown in figure \ref{fig:protiens} below \citep{jiang2017atomic}.
+Linear models can be invariant to one or more of specific features, which is equivalent to a continuous translation symmetry along that feature's axis as in figure \ref{fig:demo_alg}.
+In statistical shape analysis \citep{kendall1984shape}, we consider collections of $k$ landmark points in $\RR^m$ under the symmetries of rotation, scaling, and translation simultaneously.
+Graph neural networks utilise the permutation symmetries of nodes and edges \citep{atz2021geometric}. \\